- 1 What Is Aam Panna?

 To make it with jaggery, chop jaggery into small pieces. once the raw mangoes are boiled then add jaggery pieces in it and leave for some time.
 Due to the heat, jaggery will fully dissolve in it.
 And then, grind the mix, add spices and continue the process.

 I add one magical ingredient to it which takes my Panna to an altogether different level.
 And that magical ingredient is Pudina (mint).
 And please, do not add dry mint.
 Instead, grind mint leaves and add that paste to the cooled raw mango paste.
-Flavour and aroma of fresh mint paste are mind-blowing.
+The Flavor and aroma of fresh mint paste are mind-blowing.
 If you had been adding dry mint till now then you have to try this version.

 (I made using 1/2 kg raw mangoes and divided it equally in 2 pitchers, one with sugar and the other with stevia)